idawettergren/GenomeAnalysis/README.md

 I ran Canu genome assembly on the compressed PacBio reads (SRR6037732_scaffold_10.fq.gz) by running the script [genome_assembly.sh](code/genome_assembly.sh).
 In that script the parameter genomeSize is set to 24.2 because of data from [NCBI](https://www.ncbi.nlm.nih.gov/Traces/wgs/NSDW01?display=contigs), where scaffold 10's length is set to 24 162 007.
 Maybe it would have been better to have set genomeSize to 24.1m since it is closer, but I'm not sure it matters too much.

 The first Canu assembly job was submitted 03.28 on April 13th and returned an error right away.
 The -num_threads parameter was invalid so I'm gonna use maxThreads instead.

-The second Canu job was submitted 06.27 on April 13th and is currently running (hopefully without any problems).
+The second Canu job was submitted 06.27 on April 13th.
+I was a bit nervous about either requesting too many cores or not using all requested cores for the job, so I generated a graph over CPU usage for the job using the jobinfo command (full command with parameters can be found in [misc](code/misc)).
+The first graph of the job was made after 1h 43min and 23s and can be found in [job_info_canu_01.png](path_to_file) together with a short explanatory [text file](path_to_file).
+The job had almost just started, but the blue line (core usage) looks to be consistently close to max capacity, which would mean that the job is using all 4 requested cores.

 # To-do list
 * Update project plan according to feedback